mpokryva/mpokryva.github.io/_posts/2019-02-24-line-following-robot.md

 ### Why do we need PID control?

 Let's take a step back.
 From part 2, we've figured out the error of the robot at each frame, so we know how much the robot needs to adjust.
-If we simply turn the robot in the opposite direction, proportionally to its error, our robot's movement will be extremely choppy, and it may even veer off path.
+If we simply turn the robot in the opposite direction, proportionally to its error, our robot's movement will be extremely choppy, and it may even steer off path.

 This becomes especially significant when the robot needs to navigate non-straight lines.
 If we only turn and slow down proportionally to the error, when the robot encounters a turn, it won't slow down in time and its inertia will propel it off path.

-So, we need the robot to move smoothly, and be able to handle turns.
+So, we need the robot to move smoothly and be able to handle turns.
 This is where PID control comes in.

 ### What is PID control?